WesMC/starter-amazon-flask-server/README.md

 `lsb_release -a`

-That should give us information about the operating system.
-In this case, it should be something like:
+That gives us information about the operating system.
+In this case, it should be similar to:

 ```bash
 No LSB modules are available.